-- 11.1 Queries from the public will be responded to on food safety matters as part of the overall request for assistance service. - 11.2 In partnership with the National Health Service the authority will extend the range and number of food businesses in Birmingham which obtain the Healthy Choices Award.
-This is an award that encourages food outlets to provide healthier choices on their menus. - 11.3 Due to changes in labelling regulations all food business will be required to provide greater information to consumers about allergenic ingredients.
-An ongoing education programme is being delivered in the city to educate businesses about this change, prior to any enforcement.
-This will include providing documents during inspections and discussions with food business operators on compliance.
-It is not expected that enforcement will commence until 2016, unless the public's health is put at risk.
+- 11.1 Queries from the public will be responded to on food safety matters as part of the overall request for assistance service. - 11.2 As part of our partnership with Public Health the authority will continue to explore ways to encourage food outlets to provide healthier choices on their menus. - 11.3 Due to changes in labelling regulations all food business will be required to provide greater information to consumers about allergenic ingredients.
+Following a significant on-going education programme in the city to prepare businesses for this change, this process will now step up to include planned enforcement at premises deliberately flouting the legislation.

-12. Review of work undertaken in 2014/2015
+12. Review of work undertaken in 2016/2017